ariga/atlas/doc/md/reference.md

   -u, --url string        [driver://username:password@address/dbname?param=value] select a resource using the URL format -s, --schema strings    set schema names
-      --exclude strings   list of glob patterns used to filter resources from applying
+      --exclude strings   list of glob patterns used to filter resources from applying --log string        go template to use to format logs

 ```